 Percocet is a strong Painkiller most often prescribed for intense, short-term pain felt after surgery or trauma.
 It is also sometimes used for patients with severe chronic pain.
 Percocet is often seen as a safer way to get high because it is legal to purchase (it is available with a prescription).

 However, Percocet is still widely abused for its Narcotic effect.
 A high enough dose can result in a sense of euphoria similar to that experienced by Heroin users.
 Abuse of Percocet can lead to Percocet addiction.

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

-Like other opiates, Percocet runs a high risk for users to develop a tolerance and then dependency on the drug.
+Like other Opiates, Percocet presents a high risk to users.
+They may develop a tolerance, followed by dependency on the drug.

 - Seeking out drug dealers

 - Using a fake prescription

 Because of the Oxycodone in Percocet, there are numerous potential side effects tied to abuse of the drug.
 The most commonly recorded physical side effects of Percocet addiction include:

 - Abdominal pain

 - Memory loss